check-spelling-sandbox/ovn/Documentation/tutorials/ovn-interconnection.rst

 OVN Interconnection
 ===================

-This document provides a guide for interconnecting multiple OVN deployements with OVN managed tunneling.
+This document provides a guide for interconnecting multiple OVN deployments with OVN managed tunneling.
 More details about the OVN Interconnectiong design can be found in ``ovn-architecture``\(7) manpage.